Glossary: learn the definitions of the keywords used in this site

 Coronary artery bypass grafting (CABG)

 a surgical procedure to re-direct blood flow around a blockage in a coronary artery.
-A blood vessel is taken from the leg or chest wall and grafted on to the diseased atery above and below the blockage.
+A blood vessel is taken from the leg or chest wall and grafted on to the diseased artery above and below the blockage.

 Coronary artery disease: occurs when the coronary arteries become narrowed or completely blocked.
 This causes blood flow to be reduced and can lead to angina, heart attack and heart failure.